jaysoo/jaysoo.ca/_posts/2016-12-12-additional-guidelines-for-project-structure.markdown

 ## Normalizing application state

-The last guideline is the always normalize your application state.
+The last guideline is to always normalize your application state.
 This makes it much more natural to work with selectors from other modules.

-For example, the `todos` module can keep its records in a map.
+For example, the `todos` module can hold its records in an object/map.
+A map is a good structure to use here since it allows easier lookup and deletion.

 {% highlight js %}
 {